-1. From Start, select Care Center then Recovery Management.
+- 1. From Start, select Care Center in All apps list then Recovery Management. - 2.
+Select the Restore tab and click Get Started to open the Recovery window.

-2. Select the Restore tab and click Get Started to open the Recovery window.
+3. Click Reset PC to Choose an option.

-3. Click Get started to Choose an option.
-Select Remove everything to reset your PC back to its factory default.
+4. Select Remove everything to reset your PC back to its factory default.